 - Make final preparations for all the guest rooms.
-If an overnight guest is brining a baby or small child, ask a friend or neighbor to borrow a high chair, pack-and-play and other helpful items.
+If an overnight guest is bringing a baby or small child, ask a friend or neighbor to borrow a high chair, portable playpen, and other helpful items.

 - Manage yard work and decorate the exterior of your home.
 Rake leaves, clear unnecessary clutter and hang a harvest wreath on your door.

 - Make a schedule for baking and food prep work in the week ahead.
 Review recipe ingredients and grocery lists to ensure you’ll have everything you need.

 - Write an hour-by-hour Thanksgiving day plan.
 Include when to put the turkey in the oven, heat the rolls and light the candles.

 - Finish shopping for food and pick up all your orders from butchers, bakeries, and specialty food shops.

 - If you’re bringing your turkey, put the bird in the brine and keep chilled in the refrigerator.